 7. Future-proof your business

 As we approach an uncertain economic future it’s vital that businesses consider their workforce in terms of sustainability.
 Companies need to adapt to the pressures and changes that are facing most industries in the UK.
 Working with an educational partner, like LJMU, that has a responsive and flexible approach when it comes to the development of courses will help in this.
 A university that provides learners with the latest innovative techniques and methodologies and works alongside industry, means organisations can face these challenges with greater confidence.

 Benefits to partnering with LJMU

 LJMU has a proven track record in successfully developing Degree Apprenticeships to meet industry needs.
-We recently took a leading role in the Government’s Construction Employer Trailblazer initiative, developing and delivering 13 Quantity Surveying Degree Apprenticeships with eight companies.
+Since 2016, the University has welcomed 160 Degree Apprentices from over 100 employers across a broad range of sectors.
 This experience puts LJMU in an excellent position to help employers that are keen to get on board with the new scheme.
 There are plenty of reasons to work with us, visit our Degree Apprenticeships: information for employers section to find out how we can help your company.

 Follow us on @LJMUStudyInWork.